Baptist History Homepage

 Third, In The Experience Of Salvation

 By the wrong kind of preaching the sinner is led to believe that when "he feels better" he has been saved.
 He goes entirely on feeling and Satan goes with him.
 By encouragement from those who ask, "Now don't you feel better?" and who admonish him to "trust the Lord and claim the blessing," he feels at last that he has "prayed through" and arises to proclaim, "I feel better!
 I've got the blessing!"
 And Satan whispers, "That is salvation.
 That is what the others got.
 Now you have it, and you are saved."
-Under the spell of fleshly religious fervor, it is easy to do, once the sinner has gore through what we have described.
+Under the spell of fleshly religious fervor, it is easy to do, once the sinner has gone through what we have described.
 And, he is sincere, but may be deceived.

 The Holy Spirit, through the right kind of gospel preaching, would direct the sinner not to try to do anything about his sins.
-He would tell the sinner to look to Christ who has already dare all that can be done, or that is necessary, about his sins.
+He would tell the sinner to look to Christ who has already done all that can be done, or that is necessary, about his sins.
 He would tell the sinner to take his place before God as a sinner, submitting to God's judgment of him (which is repentance), and then look to Christ as the one who has satisfied the Father about his sin, and who, by His death, has redeemed him.
 Then the sinner can say: "Because I have taken a sinner's place and have looked to Christ to save me, on the authority of God's Word I can declare I am saved.
 I know it is true because God says so, and I feel it because I believe His Word."
 This is the true salvation; none other is.

 Fourth, In Living A Christian Life

 The man who is "saved" by feeling, or "getting the blessing" is dependent on that feeling to keep saved.
 He is saved as long as he feels like it, according to him.
 But faith has to walk many a mile without feeling.
 So, the days of depression come, and he loses a sense of that presence which he thought he felt.
 He is trusting his feeling, and his feeling has gone.
 He no longer has that assurance, the temptations of the former life come back to him, and he has no one to sustain him, he falls into sin, and is embarrassed again.
-At least he concludes he has "fallen from grace," and either goes on in sin again, or seeks to be saved again.
+At last he concludes he has "fallen from grace," and either goes on in sin again, or seeks to be saved again.

 But the man who has been really saved, through genuine repentance and faith in Jesus Christ, stands on the solid rock of God's Word.
 That Word declares that we are justified by faith, not by feeling, and that "though he fall he shall not be utterly cast down; for the Lord upholdeth him with his hand."
-(Ps.
-37:24).
-He knows that sin is not charged against him any more (Rom.
-4:8), and that when he sins he has an Advocate with the Father, even Jesus Christ the righteous.
+(Psalm 37:24).
+He knows that sin is not charged against him any more (Romans 4:8), and that when he sins he has an Advocate with the Father, even Jesus Christ the righteous.
 (I John 2:1-2).
 He finds relief in hearing John say, "If we confess our sins, he is faithful and just to forgive us our sins. and to cleanse us from all unrighteousness."
 (I John 19).
 Thus he concludes with Paul in Romans 6:14: "For sin shall not have dominion over you; for ye are not under law, but under grace."

 With a salvation that depends on Jesus rather than on our feeling, we can "go on unto perfection (maturity)" with the blessings of God upon us, singing,